Want to raise a happy & healthy Baby?

 You should practice with your breathing partner during the early stages of pregnancy, it may feel weird to begin with but slowly both of you will get used to it.
 Co-breathing with your breathing partner is seen to be very effective and useful during labor when you just feel like giving up and think that you can’t go anymore.

 During the advanced stage of labor, you have to push your baby out.
 You should simply try to push as many numbers of times during each contraction that feels right to you.
-Women generally have the urge to push four to five times in each contraction and taking several breaths in between.
+Women generally have the urge to push four to five times in each contraction and take several breaths in between.
 You must maintain rhythmical breathing between contractions as it is very important since it helps maximize the oxygen available to you and your baby during labor.
-Women are also strongly advised against holding their breath and pushing for long duration as it may damage your pelvic area and also disrupt the oxygen supply to your baby.
+Women are also strongly advised against holding their breath and pushing for a long duration as it may damage the pelvic area and also disrupt the oxygen supply to their baby.